About

 Meet Our Team

-One bodymany members.
+One body many members.

 Kairos is served by pastors, elders, ministry leaders, and volunteers who help the whole body worship Jesus, grow in God's Word, care for one another, and live on mission.
 This team is not displayed in order of importance.
 Every faithful role matters because every part of the body helps build up the church in love.